NlightN22/frigate-acl/README.md

 * Installing and configuring the keycloak authorization server
 * Create keycloak client for frigate-acl server.
 You can test them on https://www.keycloak.org/app/
 * Create keycloack user for frigate-acl server.
-* Grant access to the keycloack user for viewving keycloak roles.
+* Grant access to the keycloack user for viewing keycloak roles.
 Role named - 'view-roles'
 * You can check access to the roles by post query to https://your.keycloack.server:8443/admin/realms/frigate-realm/roles.
 With access_token of course.
 * Create users and assing roles for them at keycloak
 * Assing admin role to admin user
 * Create folder /opt/frigate
 * Download docker-compose.example.yml from example folder to /opt/frigate
 * Download config.example.yml from example folder to /opt/frigate
 * Define your params at compose and config files.
-They has comments and predefined params.
+They have comments and predefined params.
 * Check compose config
 ```bash
 docker compose config